This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the milk, water, salt, garlic powder, and smoked paprika in a 1-quart saucepan.
-Set over medium-high heat and bring to a boil.
+• In a 1-quart saucepan, combine the milk, water, salt, garlic powder, and smoked paprika.
+Bring to a boil over medium-high heat.

 Pro Tip: Grits will thicken as they cool.
-If they are thicker than you like, stir in a few teaspoons of water or milk.
+If they get too thick, stir in a few teaspoons of water or milk to loosen them.

-• Melt butter in an 8-inch skillet over medium heat.
-Add the onions and peppers to the pan and cook, stirring occasionally for 1 to 2 minutes until the onions are translucent.
+• In an 8-inch skillet, melt butter over medium heat.
+Add the onions and bell peppers and cook, stirring occasionally, for 1 to 2 minutes, until the onions turn translucent.

-• Add the minced garlic and cook, stirring frequently for 30 seconds.
+• Add the garlic and cook, stirring frequently, for 30 seconds until fragrant.

-• Season the shrimp with salt and black pepper.
-Add the shrimp to the pan and cook on one side for 1 to 2 minutes, then flip the shrimp over and cook the other side for an additional 1 to 2 minutes.
-Pour the lemon juice over the shrimp and vegetables and stir.
+• Season the shrimp with salt and black pepper, then add them to the pan.
+Cook for 1 to 2 minutes on one side, then flip and cook for another 1 to 2 minutes until the shrimp are opaque and cooked through.

 Assemble

-• Pour the cheese grits into a bowl.
+• Spoon the cheese grits into a bowl and top with the shrimp and vegetables.

 Notes

-• If you’d like to use bacon in this recipe, cook the bacon first and use the bacon drippings instead of butter to cook the vegetables and then the shrimp.
+• Consider Adding Bacon: If you’d like a boost of flavor, cook a slice of bacon first and use the drippings instead of butter to sauté the vegetables and shrimp.

 NOTE: The best grits to use when making shrimp and grits are coarsely ground grits or stone-ground grits.
 The brands of grits I often use only take between 8 to 10 minutes to cook.
 Depending on the brand of grits you use, the cooking time may be longer.
 Be sure to read the directions on the package you purchase.
 I use House Autry White Stone Ground Grits or Bob’s Red Mill White Corn Grits.